Visiting Madrid? Don’t miss these things!

 Calle de Ruiz de Alarcon, 23, 28014, map

-Prado Museum is home to over 9,000 pieces of art and is renowned as the world’s largest art gallery.
-It was opened in 1819, and the museum offers free educational activities (in Spanish) and holds temporary exhibits showcasing amazing artists and pieces from around the world.
+The Prado Museum, opened in 1819, is home to over 9,000 art pieces and is renowned as the world’s largest art gallery.
+The museum offers free educational activities (in Spanish) and holds temporary exhibits showcasing amazing artists and pieces from around the world.
+Get tickets here.

 Calle de la Moreria, 17, 28005, map

-Photo Tip: Depending on the venue, there are shows that don’t allow for photography until the very end.
+Photo Tip: Depending on the venue, some shows don’t allow photography until the very end.

 14. Take in the massive Royal Palace of Madrid (Palacio Real)